dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Using Alternate Archive Member Names
 ====================================

-It is possible to add a file to an archive using a name other than the original file name, by constructing a TarInfo object with an alternate *arcname* and passing it to addfile().
+It is possible to add a file to an archive using a name other than the original file name, by constructing a :class:`TarInfo` object with an alternate *arcname* and passing it to :func:`addfile()`.

 .. include:: tarfile_addfile.py
     :literal: